Mulgara

 Mulgara are small rat-sized species in the genus Dasycercus.
 They are marsupial carnivores, related to the Tasmanian devil and quolls, that live in deserts and spinifex grasslands of the Australian arid and semi-arid zones.
-They are nocturnal, but occasionally "sunbathe" in the entrance of the burrow in which they dwell.
-Their kidneys are highly developed to excrete extremely concentrated urine to preserve water, as the animals rarely drink.
+They are nocturnal carnivores which feed on smaller animals.

 The generic name Dasycercus means "hairy tail".

 Taxonomy and species identification

 Typically, two distinct but very similar species of mulgara have been recognized: the brush-tailed mulgara (D. blythi) and the crest-tailed mulgara or ampurta (D. hillieri, recently resurrected from synonymy with D. cristicauda).
 The brush-tailed mulgara has a relatively uncrested tail, two upper premolars, and six nipples.
 The crest-tailed mulgara has a crested tail, three upper premolars, and eight nipples.
+The most distinguishing feature in identifying the two extant species is the crest of hair on the tail.
+The crest-tailed mulgara has a crest of long black hairs on the upper side of the distal end of the tail, although this feature may be present in D. cristicauda, D. archeri, D. hillieri and D. woolleyae.
+The brush-tailed mulgara has a brush of black hairs along the final two-thirds of the tail, though this is now no longer considered a unique feature.
+The species also have a slightly different dental formation, which is difficult to observe in live animals.

-Recently, three additional species have been described: the southern mulgara (D. archeri), the little mulgara (D. marlowi), and the northern mulgara (D. woolleyae).
+Three additional species have been described more recently: the southern mulgara (D. archeri), the little mulgara (D. marlowi), and the northern mulgara (D. woolleyae); these are only known from subfossil remains.